SatoshiPortal/cyphernode/README.md

 Currently used to make sure callbacks have been called for missed transactions.

+## Cyphernode request handler and API

+The core component of cyphernode is a request handler which exposes HTTP endpoints via REST API, acting as an absctration layer between your apps and the open-source Bitcoin sofware you want to interact with.

+- making a delegated request (call) to the functions of the P2P network nodes part of your overlay network (e.g. calling Bitcoin RPC)
+- directly using scripts and functions with your data, parameters and configs (e.g. derive segwit addresses from Master Public Key, interacting with C-Lightning command line to create and pay a Bolt11 invoice, stamp and verify a file using OpenTimestamps, etc.)
+- executing one of the custom script (function) which will make multiple requests to multiple docker containers based on the desired outcome (e.g. add transctions to a batch, sign and broadcast according to your custom schedule).
+- changing the configurations and parameters of the underlying sofware or the request dispatcher
+- deploying and activating components like the cron container which schedules certain tasks/calls
+- create webhooks with active watch so that your app receives notifications via asynchronous callback
+- sending eventmessages to the cyphernode pub/sub system to trigger other events
+- making requests to a cypherapp within the cyphernode network, either from the outside via the API or from other apps within the network

 ## What are cypherapps?

 Cypherapps are regular software applications that are dockerized and deployed to communicate in a secure way with the rest of the cyphernode stack, and particularly with the broker/notifier and proxy to either get notifications or control the wallets.